 Reviewed by Alyson Baker

 Alyson Baker is a crime-loving librarian in Nelson.
-This review first appeared on her blog, which you can check out here.
+This review will also appear on her blog, which you can check out here.